A Beautiful Crime: Reception

 Literary critics have compared A Beautiful Crime to Patricia Highsmith's novels—particularly The Talented Mr. Ripley (1955)—citing similar characteristics such as criminal protagonists and moral ambiguity.
 The book has also been compared to works by Alan Hollinghurst, including his 1988 novel The Swimming-Pool Library.
 A Beautiful Crime was one of five finalists for the 2020 Los Angeles Times Book Prize in the mystery/thriller category and was listed by O, The Oprah Magazine as one of the top 20 books of 2020.
 The New York Times described the book as an "elegant crime thriller", and it received starred reviews in Publishers Weekly, Kirkus Reviews, and BookPage.

 Several reviewers praised the sympathetic characterization of Bollen's protagonists and his examination of Clay's Black identity in the context of racism in the LGBT community.
 In his review, Alessandro described the novel's exploration of Nick and Clay's relationship, especially as it is tested by the obstacles they encounter, as "sincere and deep".
 A reviewer for Publishers Weekly concurred, writing that while the titular crime is the focus of the plot, "the story gains its strength from its look at gay romance".
 Patrick Sullivan, writing for Library Journal, also commended the depictions of Clay's relationships with Freddy and Nick.

 Michael Cart of Booklist described A Beautiful Crime as "deftly paced and plotted", but Randy Rosenthal wrote in the Los Angeles Review of Books it "not only lacks literary artistry, but it also lacks the thrill of a thriller".
 Rosenthal criticized the pace of the beginning of the novel as too slow, and said the plot, characters, and language are not realistic.
 He found the plot toward the end more engaging and applauded Bollen's examination of overtourism in Venice.
 In a review for The Washington Post, Dennis Drabelle questioned Bollen's optimistic portrayal of Nick's and Clay's relationship in "the dishonest and brutal world [they] inhabit" but praised the novel's suspense and its depiction of Venice.
-Katherine B. Weissman of Bookreporter wrote secondary characters such as Battista and Dulles are more interesting than Nick and Clay but praised the level of suspense and the setting, and described Bollen's characterization of Venice as "both accurate and eloquent".
+Katherine B. Weissman of Bookreporter found secondary characters such as Battista and Dulles to be more interesting than Nick and Clay, praised the level of suspense and the setting, and described Bollen's characterization of Venice as "both accurate and eloquent".